 Meeting Location: Room 135 and Auditorium, specified in production calendar and google classroom on an ongoing basis.

-If you are interested in joining the Shakespeare Club, email Mr. Miller at
+If you are interested in joining the Shakespeare Club, email Mr. Miller any time.

 Spanish Honor Society